rlawrenc/cosc_304/labs/lab7/php/assign/README.md

 #### Deliverables:

 1. Option #1: Demonstrate your working site to the TA and get +2 bonus marks.
 No submission on Canvas is required.
 2. Option #2: Submit in a single zip file all your source code using Canvas.
 This can be done by exporting your project.
-Submit all your files, but the files you must change are: `listprod.jsp`, `listorder.jsp` and `order.jsp`.
+Submit all your files, but the files you must change are: `listprod.php`, `listorder.php` and `order.php`.
 3. Only one submission for all members fo the group.
 Put all partner's names and student numbers on the submission.